mshokrnezhad/Solving_Puzzles_with_Python/README.md

   <img src="project_euler.png" alt="drawing" width="600"/>
 </div>

-This repository contains my solutions to various programming puzzles, including those from [Project Euler](https://projecteuler.net/) and other sources.
+This repository contains my solutions to various programming puzzles.
 These puzzles are designed to challenge your mathematical and programming skills, requiring creative problem-solving approaches to solve efficiently.

 ## About This Project